 New Coach Carlo Ancelotti

-Carlo Ancelotti has officially been appointed as the new head coach of the Brazil national football team in May 2025.
+Carlo Ancelotti was officially appointed as the new head coach of the Brazil national football team in May 2025.
 The Italian tactician will lead the Seleção through their campaign leading up to the 2026 FIFA World Cup.
+He recently signed a four-year contract extension, keeping him with the Seleção through the 2030 World Cup cycle.

 Ancelotti is set to take charge immediately and will be on the sidelines for Brazil’s upcoming World Cup matches.
 His appointment marks a significant shift for Brazil, bringing in one of the most successful club managers in football history as they aim to reclaim global glory.